Frequently Asked Questions

 I first consider covering my cost for the supplies, and factor in how much of my own time and energy will be needed to complete a work.

-That work can include email &/or phone consultations and follow-ups, fixing candles, feeding and moving candles over a period of days, making a mojo, disposing of ritual remains, etc.
+That work can include email &/or phone consultations and follow-ups, fixing candles, feeding and moving candles over a period of days, etc.

 I also take into consideration how much other practitioner peers are charging for similar services, and determine a comparable rate.